20 Aug “Whoever Looks at a Woman With Lust”: Misinterpreted Bible Passages #1

 “You have heard the commandment that says, ‘You must not commit adultery.’
 But I say, anyone who even looks at a woman with lust has already committed adultery with her in his heart.”
 (NLT)

 “You have heard that it was said, ‘You shall not commit adultery.’
 But I say to you that everyone who looks at a woman with lust has already committed adultery with her in his heart.”
 (NRSV)

-Many churches (especially within Evangelical circles), emphasize this verse to adolescent boys, warning them that if they so much as think of a woman in a sexual manner, they’ve already sinned, that they’ve already effectively done the deed with her.
-Such an interpretation often works hand-in-glove with the common idea that Jesus “intensified” the Law in the Sermon on the Mount, setting a higher standard in order to show that no person could actually live up to God’s standards, showing that a person could only be saved by recognizing the impossibility of righteousness and then receiving forgiveness (a subject that will soon be addressed on this blog).
-So the common teaching is that sexual lust is absolutely evil—equivalent, even, to the actual act of sexual sin.
+Many churches (especially within Evangelical circles), emphasize this verse to men and (especially) adolescent boys, warning that if they so much as think of a woman in a sexual manner, they’ve already sinned, that they’ve already effectively done the deed with her.
+Such an interpretation often works hand-in-glove with the common idea that Jesus “intensified” the Law in the Sermon on the Mount, setting a higher standard in order to show that no person could actually live up to God’s standards, showing that a person could only be saved by recognizing the impossibility of righteousness and then receiving forgiveness (a complete misinterpretation of the Sermon on the Mount I will address at another time).
+So the common teaching is: lust (that is, sexual lust) is absolutely evil—equivalent, even, to the physical act of sexual sin.

 Lust or Covet?

 The first thing to understand in this passage (and in the Sermon on the Mount in general) is that Jesus is in no way intensifying the Law here, nor is he really saying anything new.
 What’s that, you say?
 The Law doesn’t forbid lusting after a woman, so Jesus has obviously turned things up to eleven by doing so?